 The big lender

-In explaining the bankruptcy in a filing Friday, CFO Harold Coulby pointed to one of the firm’s biggest creditors.
+In explaining the bankruptcy in a filing Friday, Chief Financial Officer Harold Coulby pointed to one of the firm’s biggest creditors.
 In February, Generate Capital agreed to lend up to $300 million to Compute North to finance projects in Nebraska and later Texas, the CFO said.
 As part of the financing agreements, the lender received a “a right of first refusal to finance all of Compute North’s future projects and the right to appoint a director” to its board of directors.

 Out of the $300 million credit facility from Generate Capital, about $101 million is currently outstanding, according to Houlby's filing.